gabrielfs7/udemy-docker-mastery/README.md

 docker service scale web=5
 ```

-Change in Flight service image to an older version of nginx:
+Change in Flight service image to an older version of nginx.
+It will not replace all replicas at once, it will change one by one smoothly.

 ```
 docker service update --image nginx:1.13.6 web
 ```

-Change the publish port in Flight:
+Change the publish port in Flight.
+It will exchange the previously exposed port 80 from 8088 to 9090.

 ```
-docker service update --publish-rm 8088 --publish-add 9090:80
+docker service update --publish-rm 8088 --publish-add 9090:80 web
 ```

-To update all the `web` containers in the nodes.
+Force update of all the `web` containers in the all the nodes.

 ```
 docker service update --force web